 - the thermostat can’t control the corresponding heating and cooling system(s)

 If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

-After roughly 10 minutes of charging, detach the Nest Thermostat from the USB charger.
+After about 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
 If the component has turned on while charging, power it off and then turn it back on again, manually restarting the thermostat.
-Once it has completed the restart, plug it back in to complete charging.
-After about 60 minutes of charging, disconnect the Nest Thermostat and reattach it to its base.
+Once it has completed the restart, plug it back in to reach full charge.
+After another 60 minutes of charging, disconnect the Nest Thermostat and reattach it to its base.

-If you have attempted both of these processes and the Nest Thermostat is still having issues, you will need to bring in reinforcements.
+If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
-If Service Experts Heating & Air Conditioning set up your Nest Thermostat, please feel free to call us at 352-374-6602 or schedule an appointment online.
-If your Nest Thermostat was not set up by Service Experts Heating & Air Conditioning, please connect with Nest Support here.
+If Service Experts Heating & Air Conditioning set up your Nest Thermostat, please give us a call at 352-414-4006 or schedule an appointment online.

-Finally, do not let this experience scare you about your Nest’s reliability.
-By owning and properly operating Nest, your thermostat is truly saving money for you daily.
-When set it up appropriately, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
+Additionally, do not let this experience worry you about your Nest’s reliability.
+By owning and properly operating Nest, your thermostat is honestly saving money for you daily.
+When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one incident get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+So don’t let one problem get you down.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.